 These numbers will show you engagement statistics for the YouTube video.
 The higher the number of these interactions, the more engaging the video is for viewers.
 As you already know, engagement metrics can directly impact the success of a video on YouTube.

-Referrals and Inbound Links To YouTube Video
+Referrals and Inbound Links

 This is the most interesting section in my opinion.
 Here you can see where the video views originated.
 You can see where the video was embedded off of YouTube, sites that link to the video, keywords that users searched for to discover the video, if the video was referred by a related YouTube video, and more.
 This is the most useful tool for determining what has been driving views for the YouTube video in question.